localstack/docs/content/en/user-guide/tools/transparent-endpoint-injection/index.md

 Disabling SSL validation may have undesired side effects and security implications.
 Make sure to use this only for local testing, and never in production.
 {{< /callout >}}

+## Current Limitations

+- The mechanism to disable certificate validation for these requests is not currently functional with Go Lambdas.
+  To work around this issue, you'll need to manually set your endpoint when creating your AWS SDK client, as detailed in our documentation on the [Go AWS SDK](https://docs.localstack.cloud/user-guide/integrations/sdks/go/).